rdemolgen/snippets/PM1_plots/README.md

 * Harvard Exac API
 * HGMD
 * UniProt
+* Consurf

-If consurf data are present within the 'consurf_grades' directory they will also be plotted. note they should be saved as is output by consurf ("consurf.grades") in a directory  named as the user input gene name. e.g. if you are trying to plot ABCC8, call the directory containing the ABCC8 consurf data "ABCC8".
+If Consurf data are present within the 'consurf_grades' directory they will also be plotted.
+N.B.
+Consurf data should be saved as output by Consurf ("consurf.grades") in a directory  named as the user input gene name. e.g. if you are trying to plot ABCC8, call the directory containing the ABCC8 consurf data "ABCC8".

-You can generate consurf conservation scores here:
+You can generate Consurf conservation scores here:

 http://consurf.tau.ac.il/2016/